AngelaCheng99/ESG-Project/README.md

 Literature inspiration: [Environmental, social and governance reporting in annual reports: A textual analysis](https://onlinelibrary.wiley.com/doi/full/10.1111/fmii.12132)

-Pro: more suitable for python code (something which is definitely people cannot do - too tedious)
-Cons: not really goal tracking.
+**PROs**: more suitable for python code (something which is definitely people cannot do - too tedious) **CONs**: not really goal tracking.
 Companies who talk more about ESG may or may not necessarily complete/realize their goals.

-**Process**
+**PROCESS**
 1. Look at main vocab based on 4 ESG reports.
 Visualize wordcloud ("junk" words expected)
 2. Come up with a ESG wordlist/Cross reference my ESG wordlist with what's in the literature.
 3. Get a score for each bank after searching for the ESG wordlist